Where the Funds Go

-The funds raised through the 30-Hour Famine 2021 will support World Vision’s community development work in the countries below, providing children and families with Health & Nutrition, Water, Sanitation & Hygiene (WASH) and Livelihood assistance.
+The funds raised through this year’s 30-Hour Famine will support World Vision’s community development work in the countries below, providing communities with Health & Nutrition, Water, Sanitation & Hygiene (WASH) and Livelihood assistance.
 This includes:

-- Health & nutrition, education, livelihood and child protection projects in Mukim Tulid and Tatalaan, Sabah (World Vision’s Malaysia Assistance Fund)
+- World Vision’s Malaysia Assistance Fund supports health & nutrition, education, livelihood and child protection projects in Mukim Tulid and Tatalaan, Sabah.